 Caleb White, “Mission of Deeds helps provide household items to impoverished families in Massachusetts where I’m from.”

-Luke Matchett, “I chose No Kid Hungry as my organization because I really like their approach in fighting child hunger, especially the way that they provide grants which help schools offer free meals for their students.
+Luke Matchett, “I chose No Kid Hungry as my organization because I really like their approach to fighting child hunger, especially the way that they provide grants that help schools offer free meals for their students.

 They also work with educators and lawmakers in order to generate the funding necessary for schools to offer breakfast so that no kid has to go through the school day hungry.”

 Kirby Prigioni, “No Kid Hungry is an organization working to end childhood hunger.
-They do this through a number of methods: including funding school breakfasts and summer meals, working with the legislature to improve existing programs, and teaching people how to shop to make their money go further.
+They do this through a number of methods: funding school breakfasts and summer meals, working with the legislature to improve existing programs and teaching people how to shop to make their money go further.

 I chose No Kid Hungry as my organization because I think the work they are doing is so important, especially now when so many are struggling.
 All the charities we chose are great and there are so many important causes, but it’s good to know that while kids can’t help their situation, they’re still being fed.”